Hammerhead8/Filters/README.md

 * Supports arbitrary filter order
 * Lowpass and highpass versions of common filter classes
 * Simple programming interface consisting of two functions
+* Only requires standard math library and vectors

 # Limitations
 * Currently has no error handling for invalid specifications (non-integer or negative order, etc.)